seandenigris/XML-Parser/repository/XML-Parser.package/XMLTokenizer.class/README.md

 This class reads XML tokens from a stream using a nested stream reader.
-To create a parser, subclass this class and override the #handle- messages to handle tokens as they are read.
-To cause it to read a token, send #nextToken to an instance.
+Sending it #nextToken causes a token to be read and one or more handler messages to be dispatched to a driver.